alexarnoldy/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 ---
-title: Installing Rancher on a Single Node Using Docker
+title: Installing Rancher on a Single Node Using Open Source Docker
 description: For development and testing environments only, use a Docker install.
 Install Docker on a single Linux host, and deploy Rancher with a single Docker container.
 weight: 2
 aliases: